 If we want a decarbonized and affordable electricity system, we need generation coming from a great variety of sources and a system open for participation.
 But we must maintain the reliability of the very system that is the underpinning and driver of prosperity of our entire society.
 To achieve this, the energy system needs a revolution.

 On March 28 we introduced our vision for the energy system of the future to the American people.
-See the videos from the launch here.
+See the video from the launch here.